lou-tha/PaleolithicGreening/VegPer_Markdown/PaleolithicGreening.md

 # PaleolithicGreening

- Supplement for the publication: **Where the grass is greener: Estimated vegetation periods and their explanatory potential for site distribution in the East European Plain**
+ Supplement for the publication: **Where the grass is greener – large-scale phenological patterns and their explanatory potential for the distribution of Paleolithic hunter-gatherers in Europe**

-**Authors:** Florian Linsel, Louise Tharandt
+**Authors:** Andreas Maier, Louise Tharandt, Florian Linsel, Vladislav Krakov, Patrick Ludwig

-**Date:** 03/31/2022
+**Date:** 08/25/2022

 **Description:**